mohini05-ing/mohini05-ing/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-Mohini-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/aakash--01629954/)](https://www.linkedin.com/in/mohini-ingale-3a1429143/)

-Strong in design and integration with intuitive problem-solving skills.
-Proficient in C, JAVA, HTML, CSS, SQL and JAVASCRIPT.
-Passionate about implementing and launching new projects.
-Ability to translate business requirements into technical solutions.
-Looking to start the career as an entry-level software engineer with a reputed firm driven by technology.
+Adept in HTML, CSS, ReactJS, SQL and JAVASCRIPT.
+Passionate about learning, implementing and launching new projects.
+Ability to  design  webpage accroding to requirement.Looking to start the career as an entry-level software engineer with a reputed firm driven by technology.
 💬 Ask me about ...- 🌱 I’m currently learning ...
 📫 You can reach me:  <a href="mohiniingle05@gmail.com"><img src="https://img.shields.io/badge/gmail-%23DD0031.svg?&style=flat-square&logo=gmail&logoColor=white"/></a>